elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

   * `respawn/0` - starts a new shell (breakpoints will ask for permission once more)
   * `whereami/1` - shows the current location

+Let's see an example:

+<script type="text/javascript" src="https://asciinema.org/a/0h3po0AmTcBAorc5GBNU97nrs.js" id="asciicast-0h3po0AmTcBAorc5GBNU97nrs" async></script>

+In the snippet below we set a breakpoint in the `URI.decode_query/2` function, which is then triggered when invoked the function.
+We used `whereami/1` to get more information about the surrounded code and we were also able to access the variables at place of debugging.
+From there, we can either set more breakpoints, remove existing breakpoints and continue execution.
+The session ended by calling `open`, which will open your editor at the file and line under debugging. `open/1` can also be invoked by passing any module or function, and IEx will open your editor at that place.

+The functions above do not only improve the experience with IEx but also during testing.
+For example, if you are debugging a Phoenix application, you can start `IEx` while running your test suite with `iex -S mix test --trace` and then call `IEx.break!(MyAppWeb.UserController.index/2)` to debug the `index` action of the `UserController`.
+Note we gave the `--trace` flag to `mix test`, which ensures only one test runs at a time and removes any timeouts from the suite.

 ## Exception.blame

 `Exception.blame/3` is a new function in Elixir that is capable of attaching debug information to certain exceptions.
 Currently this is used to augment `FunctionClauseError`s with a summary of all clauses and which parts of clause match and which ones didn't.
-For example:

-    iex> Access.fetch(:foo, :bar)
-    ** (FunctionClauseError) no function clause matching in Access.fetch/2

-    The following arguments were given to Access.fetch/2:

-        # 1
-        :foo

-        # 2
-        :bar

-    Attempted function clauses (showing 5 out of 5):

-        def fetch(-%struct{} = container-, key)
-        def fetch(map, key) when -is_map(map)-
-        def fetch(list, key) when -is_list(list)- and is_atom(key)
-        def fetch(list, key) when -is_list(list)-
-        def fetch(-nil-, _key)

-    (elixir) lib/access.ex:261: Access.fetch/2
+Let's try it out:

+<script type="text/javascript" src="https://asciinema.org/a/EgQUdDe1CIz90EYYeipiS8jo8.js" id="asciicast-EgQUdDe1CIz90EYYeipiS8jo8" async></script>

-In the example above, an argument that did not match or guard that did not evaluate to true are shown between `-`.
-If the terminal supports ANSI coloring, they are wrapped in red instead of the `-` character.
+In the example above, an argument that did not match or guard that did not evaluate to true are shown between in red.
+If the terminal does not support ANSI coloring, they are wrapped in `-` instead of shown in red.

 Since blaming an exception can be expensive, `Exception.blame/3` must be used exclusively in debugging situations.
 It is not advised to apply it to production components such as a Logger.
 This feature has been integrated into the compiler, the command line, ExUnit and IEx.